Dana Air Flight 0992: Faulty maintenance

-Pratt & Whitney Canada was fully aware on the possibility of the secondary fuel manifold fractures.
+Pratt & Whitney Canada was fully aware of the possibility of the secondary fuel manifold fractures.
 The fractures would have resulted in fuel leaks, causing significant problems for flights.
-In one instance, in 2001 there was a reported engine fire due to the issue.
+In one instance, in 2001, there was a reported engine fire due to the issue.
 As such, Pratt & Whitney issued a service bulletin to fix the problem.
 In October 2003, Pratt & Whitney addressed all operators to replace or modify the secondary fuel manifold with new tube material.
 The new tube would have reduced the occurrence of fractures due to the significantly greater fatigue life.

 According to the history of the aircraft's engine, the right engine had been overhauled in accordance with the bulletin by Volvo Flygmotor in 2005.
 At the time, the engine was still in operation with Alaska Airlines.
 The left engine, however, was not overhauled.
 It was sold to Dana Air in its original condition.
 The left engine was eventually overhauled by Millenium Engine Associates Inc in August 2011.
 The right engine was eventually overhauled by Millenium as well in September 2011.
 Both of the overhauls, however, were not carried out in accordance with the bulletin.
 The company also installed the manifold incorrectly, putting more bending stress on the secondary manifold inlet tubes.

 The installation of the fairing, a part of the manifold, was also not in accordance with the correct procedure.
-Due to the procedure, the fairing was not sealed tight.
+Due to the procedure, the fairing was not sealed tightly.
 The loose fairing remained open to the side.
 Following the combustion of fuel, the engine created hot air.
 The loose fairing then caught the bypassing air and acted like a sail, creating significant drag.
 The fuel inlet tube was then pulled by the loose fairing.
-Combined with the bending stress that had been put by the improper installation of the fuel manifold, the unchanged tube material of the fuel manifold, and the exposure of hot air, the fuel inlet tube eventually cracked.
-The fuel lines inside the tube then collapsed, causing significant drop of fuel flow.
-The reduction of fuel flow eventually caused the slow acceleration of the aircraft.
+Combined with the bending stress that had been put upon by the improper installation of the fuel manifold, the unchanged tube material of the fuel manifold, and its exposure to hot air, the fuel inlet tube eventually cracked.
+The fuel lines inside the tube then collapsed, causing a significant drop in fuel flow. and the subsequent slow acceleration of the aircraft's engines.
 Investigators however could not explain why the right engine had also suffered the exact same failure as the left engine, even though the engine overhaul had been carried out with the supposed procedure.

 During the investigation, the pilot of Flight 0348 stated that there were other Dana Air aircraft that had suffered slow acceleration, all of which had been overhauled by Millenium.
-The finding prompted the Nigerian Civil Aviation Authority (NCAA) to immediately order every aircraft with engines installed by Millenium to be sent to NCAA-approved engine shop.
+The finding prompted the Nigerian Civil Aviation Authority (NCAA) to immediately order every aircraft with engines installed by Millenium to be sent to an NCAA-approved engine shop.
 Until the issue was resolved, the aircraft involved would not be allowed to continue operation.